By Lt. Megan Cherinka

-Three incoming college freshmen are better equipped for their first year of college thanks to the California Medical Facility (CMF) annual Al Patch Scholarship.
-The program allows staff to honor the memory of the fallen officer.
+Three incoming college freshmen are better equipped for their first year of college thanks to the California Medical Facility (CMF) fallen officer Al Patch Scholarship.

 Each year, scholarships are awarded to eligible high school seniors whose family works at CMF.
 In early July, Emily Corbett, Zachary Tileston and Gedric Libatique attended the Warden’s Executive Team meeting where each was awarded $1,000.